-It’s clear here that the church can only grow when every member of the body get’s involved in ministry.
+It’s clear here that the church grows when every member of the body gets involved in ministry.
 We don’t think students are the church of tomorrow; we believe students are the church of today!

 The body needs every member serving in their place.
-God has designed every student with gifts and abilities that He wants them to use for His glory.
-Each of our ministry programs encourage students not only to attend church regularly for fellowship but also to get wholeheartedly involved in ministry in the local church.
-Many times students feel they have nothing to offer or need a lot of training and discipleship and so for these reasons are often overlooked.
-But God’s Word is clear that students need the local church, and the local church needs its students to step up in ministry.
+God has designed every student with gifts and abilities to use for His glory.
+Each of our ministry programs encourage students to not only attend church, but to get wholeheartedly involved in ministry.
+Many times students feel they have nothing to offer or need a lot of training and discipleship.
+God’s Word is clear that students need the local church, and the local church needs its students to step up in ministry.

 Powerful Accountability Every Week